Nizhal (film): Plot

-The film starts with a rain scene where John Baby, a magistrate getting into a car accident.
+The film starts with John Baby, a magistrate, getting into a car accident in the rain.
 After being discharged, he is told to temporarily wear a protective face mask until his nose is stable for it to get better.
 As he resumes his life as a first-class Judicial Magistrate, strange things start to happen as he hallucinates, probably from the accident.
 On the other hand, his friend Shalini, a child psychologist, approaches him with the case of her patient.
 Nitin, an eight year old schoolboy, shares with his class a murder story.
 This strikes Baby's interest and he, along with Shalini visits the boy's mother, Sharmila, in order to talk to the boy.
-Hostile at first, she lets them as he says that the case should have been reported to the Police.
+Hostile at first, she lets them as he says that the case should have been reported to the police.
 The boy appears energetic and normal like any other child.
-Baby decides to search the place mentioned in the boy's story with the help of the Police and finds a human skull submerged in a pond.
+Baby decides to search the place mentioned in the boy's story with the help of the police and finds a human skull submerged in a pond.